-where $M_t$ is the metric value at the current evaluation (time t), p is the "patience" parameter, $\sigma_t$ is the variance of the metric, and $\kappa$ is the tolerance.
+where M_t is the metric value at the current evaluation (time t), p is the "patience" parameter, σ_t is the standard deviation of the metric, and κ is the tolerance.

-- period (int) Frequency with which the callback checks whether training has converged (in epochs). - tolerance (float) The maximum (standardized) change required to consider training as having converged.

-- patience (int) How many intervals to wait before claiming the training has converged. - evaluator\callback (MetricEvaluator or ObservableEvaluator) An instance of MetricEvaluator or ObservableEvaluator which computes the metric/observable that we want to check for convergence. - $quantity_name(str)$ The name of the metric/obserable stored in evaluator\callback. - variance\name (str) The name of the variance stored in evaluator\callback.
+- period (int) Frequency with which the callback checks whether training has converged (in epochs). - tolerance (float) The maximum (standardized) change required to consider training as having converged. - patience (int) How many intervals to wait before claiming the training has converged. - evaluator_callback (MetricEvaluator or ObservableEvaluator) An instance of MetricEvaluator or ObservableEvaluator which computes the metric/observable that we want to check for convergence. - quantity_name (str) The name of the metric/obserable stored in evaluator_callback. - variance_name (str) The name of the variance stored in evaluator_callback.
+Ignored, exists for backward compatibility.